What is gradSERU?

 Questions and Resources

-If you are a graduate student, UWM needs to hear from you!
+Thank you to all of UWM’s graduate students who participated in this survey!
 By gathering this data, we will be able to compare the experience of our students to our peer, R1 research institutions across the nation.
 This gives us a chance to learn what is important to you, what is working well, and how we can improve our support to your research and your success.
 Your input will help shape the future of UWM.

 Responses to the survey will be held in the strictest confidence and will not be identified with individual students.
-Participation is voluntary, and will not affect anything in your academic program.
-The survey can take around 30-45 minutes to complete.
+The survey takes around 30-45 minutes to complete.
 We realize that is quite a lot of time to devote to a survey, but we believe the effort will be rewarded at the collective level, if we are able to address how to improve the graduate student experience and research potential by identifying strategic ways to support students and programs.
-We will be offering a free Graduate School coffee mug to students who complete the survey.

-If we reach a target of at least 25% survey completion, the Dean of the Graduate School will sponsor an ice cream sundae bar (with lactose free options) and hot chocolate/coffee at the end of the semester.
-Follow the thermometer here as well as on the Graduate School Facebook and Twitter accounts to see progress on survey participation.
+As a result of exceeding our target of at least 25% survey completion, the Dean of the Graduate School sponsored an ice cream sundae bar (with lactose free options) and hot chocolate/coffee at the end of the semester.